by Timothy P. Brown

 “You invade my privacy, it’s nothing.
 I try to get it back, it’s a crime.”

 Gender, race, class and sexual orientation are some underlying layers that are slipped into the film, alluding to questionable motivations like bias.
 For example, a black man is shot while pulling out a bible from his pocket (mistaken for a gun); two lesbian women are shot in the midst of an intimate moment; and a black female house servant is accused (correctly) of stealing jewelry, but is ignored by detective Frieland because he is annoyed by the woman’s presupposed position of privilege.
 In spite of the fact that every location is documented by sophisticated mapping technologies, human beings still have the tendency to interpret the world subjectively and/or manipulate the technologies to produce less than objective outcomes.

 Male dominance in the law enforcement profession is also prevalent throughout, supported by the realization that the actual murderer is a white male, Cyrus Frear (Mark O’Brien), who manages to infiltrate the police department, while simultaneously hacking the The Girl’s algorithms and setting up an anonymous proxy.

 The tension between transparency and anonymity is maintained throughout the film, dramatizing the societal conflict between privacy and surveillance that seems virtually impossible to reconcile.

-All three films, Enemy of the State, Minority Report, and Anonidentify conflicts or a series of conflicts, and develop narratives that are dramatically interesting.
-By focusing on policing technologies, the films are entertaining and thought-provoking, leaving us with two plaguing questions that strike at the core of our societal beliefs: Are policing technologies infallible or are they tainted by bias and human flaws?
+All three films, Enemy of the State, Minority Report, and Anon identify conflicts or a series of conflicts, and develop narratives that are dramatically interesting, forcing us with two plaguing questions that strike at the core of our societal beliefs: Are policing technologies flawless and factual or are they tainted by bias and human flaws?
 Is public safety a priority or is it privacy and individual rights?